jonshiach/graphics-book/_sources/_pages/05_transformations.md

 translate[3][0] = 0.4f, translate[3][1] = 0.3f, translate[3][2] = 0.0f;
 ```

 We need a way of passing the `translate` matrix to the shader.
-We do this using a <a href="https://www.khronos.org/opengl/wiki/Uniform_(GLSL)" target="_blank">uniform</a> like we did for the texture maps in [3.
-Textures](uniforms-section).
+We do this using a <a href="https://www.khronos.org/opengl/wiki/Uniform_(GLSL)" target="_blank">uniform</a> like we did in the lab on [texture maps](uniforms-section).
 Add the following code after we have defined the translation matrix.

 ```cpp
 // Send the transformation matrix to the shader